Air Wisconsin: Current fleet

-Several Bombardier CRJ200 will be sold to Premier Shuttle while the rest of the fleet will remain with Harbor Diversified, the parent company of the airline, for a new business of sales and leasing aircraft, engine, and part.
+Several Bombardier CRJ200 were to be sold to Premier Shuttle while the rest of the fleet would remain with Harbor Diversified, the parent company of the airline at the time, for a new business of sales and leasing aircraft, engine, and part.
+The contract with Premier did not go through.

 Historical fleet

 In 2016, the airline retired four CRJ200 regional jets that had met their structural time limit and sent them to Tupelo Regional Airport (TUP) in Tupelo, Mississippi.

 The following aircraft types were formerly operated by Air Wisconsin: